Emotional Well-being and Mental Health

 At Thorpe Lea Primary School and Nursery, we pride ourselves in how well we know the children and families that attend.
 Usually, staff refer children to Mrs Hall by talking to the school SENCO and SLT team.
 If you feel that your child may require support and is not yet receiving this, please do fill out our 'Thorpe Lea Parent Partnership' referral form and send it to firstname.lastname@example.org or collect a copy from the school office.
 Please hand the completed form into the school office in a sealed envelope addressed ‘Thorpe Lea Parent Partnership - Confidential’.

 Referral forms will be reviewed and discussed with the Headteacher and then you will be contacted about what support can be offered to you.
 If your referral falls under the ELSA umbrella, Mrs Hall will be in contact to make the necessary arrangements to meet and will explore with you the difficulties your child or family is experiencing.
 With the programme aims in mind, Mrs Hall will then plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.
 Length of sessions and time frame for the intervention as a whole are dependent on individual needs as is whether a 'drop-in' or structured timetabled session.

-In addition to the support she offers the children, Mrs Hall works very closely with our Home School Link Worker, Sian, and also outside support such as Shirley or Karen from the Haven.
-There are termly opportunities in which we invite all parents in to have a coffee and catch up with the 'Parent Partnership Team'.
-Please do check our school app regularly for the date of the next meeting.
+In addition to the support she offers the children, Mrs Hall works very closely with our Home School Link Worker, Sian, and also outside support such as the Haven.

 CAMHS - Children and Adolescent Mental Health Service

 Please find below some websites to promote mental health and well being that be useful:

 Below is the presentation delivered to parents on Anxiety which has a lot of tips and strategies which can be embedded at home.